 As someone who gets asked to advise on the right options to take when starting to build an online shop, my first consideration is always how can I get the most for a client from what might be a small budget.
 It’s tricky, managing a client’s expectations and delivering the fabulous online shop they envisage can be a difficult ask, but not impossible.

 The thing to remember is don’t waste money on trying to reinvent the wheel, use what is already out there and what already works.
 Companies such as Bigcommerce, Shopify, and Volusion can provide you with everything you need.
-You have full control over the look, feel and how your online store functions, and with a number of pre-templated design layouts available you can cut down dramatically on design and development costs.
+You have full control over the look, feel and how your online store functions, and with a number of pre-templated Website design layouts available you can cut down dramatically on design and development costs.
 Should you want a bespoke design, help setting up your store and ongoing management support there are many experts available who will provide you with the technical knowledge and skills to get you up and running.

 So what’s stopping you finding the best ecommerce platform for you?